kozakaron/Bubble_dynamics_simulation_CPP/README.md

 ### Running a bruteforce parameter study

 A bruteforce parameter study can be defined by the `ParameterCombinator` class declared in [./include/parameter_study.h](./include/parameter_study.h).
 It is also initialized with a builder struct and a designated initializer list, similar to `ControlParameters`.
-However, arguments have to be a childre of the `Range` class: `Const`, `LinearRange`, `PowRange`.
+However, arguments have to be a childre of the `Range` class: `Const`, `LinearRange`, `LogRange`.
 It also has defaults for missing arguments, and can be printed to console in usable code format:

 ```cpp
 ParameterCombinator parameter_combinator = ParameterCombinator{ParameterCombinator::Builder{